SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

 implied by the existence of the path.
 There is, unfortunately, no way to distinguish a missing from an empty path.
 E.g. "http://delain.nl" and "http://delain.nl/" are not distinguishable by looking at the value from a path extractor, both will yield an empty string.
-This matters less than it appears because both ATS and the upstream will treat them indentically.
+This matters less than it appears because both ATS and the upstream will treat them identically.
 Note this applies only to the slash separating the "authority" / "location" from the path.
 The path for the URLs "http://delain.nl/pix/charlotte" and "http://delain.nl/pix/charlotte/" are distinguishable.